block-open-source/goose/docs/docs/configuration.md

 #### processor

-Model for complex, multi-step tasks such as writing code and executing commands.
+This is the model used for the main Goose loop and main tools -- it should be be capable of complex, multi-step tasks such as writing code and executing commands.
 Example: `gpt-4o`.
 You should choose the model based the provider you configured.

 #### accelerator